 To get to the church leave the A595 at Holmrook, take the turning just south of the garage/shop which is itself just south of the bridge over the river Irt.

-There is a sign on the left of this lane –
+is a sign on the right of this lane –

 We practise on Monday nights 7:30pm to 9:00pm, and visitors are always welcomed with a cup of coffee and a biscuit.